Public Health Versus Private Health: The Coming Battle: 1. The Difference Has Little to do With Government and the Private Sector.

 There is a saying in Washington, “Where you stand, depends on where you sit.”
 In health and medicine, where you stand depends on which perspective you take—that of a public health professional concerned with the health of society as a whole or that of a private health provider primarily concerned with doing the best that can be done to preserve the health of her patients.

-However, there was a method to the apparent madness of the recommendations of a group of physicians and other scientists.
+However, there was a method to the apparent madness of the recommendations of the group of public health physicians and other scientists.
 They were sitting in a different place and examining the issue with a different perspective.
 They first observed that there are millions of women who think that they have detected a malignant lump and inform their physician.
-Their physician examines and is not certain.
-So a mythography is ordered.
+Their physician examines them and is not certain.
+So a mammography is ordered.
 Unfortunately, the self-examination has a very high false positive finding.
-The physician exam is considerably better but has also has a high false positive rate.
+Women think that they may have found a cancer.
+The physician’s physical exam is considerably better, but has also has a high false positive rate.
 And the mammogram, unfortunately, also has a high false positive (and false negative) rate.
-Therefore, there are millions of biopsies are done (cost about $250 each in America) that are unnecessary.
+Therefore, in our country, millions of biopsies are done (cost is about $250 each in America) that are unnecessary.
 Breast biopsies tend to have a much smaller false positive result, but they do have a false negative result.
+(The biopsy is negative, but there really was a tumor.)
 This is where the clinician’s skills and the art of medicine enter the picture.
 A family with a history of breast cancer, the existence of a certain genetic pattern might well argue for surgery even in the absence of a positive biopsy.
-But from a public health perspective, we are making millions of doctor’s visits triggered by breast self-examination and the vast majority of them do not produce a finding of breast cancer.
+But from a public health perspective, women are making millions of doctor’s visits triggered by breast self-examination and the vast majority of them do not produce a finding of breast cancer.
 The once a year physician physical exam at an annual checkup is a much more reliable methodology.
 The number of cases that would be detected by self-exam in between annual physicals is very small.
 Meanwhile, the cost in terms of anxiety for women over false positives, the unnecessary additional biopsies that will be performed and the anxiety they will provoke when almost all will prove negative.
-Meanwhile they observe that the media and messaging effort that professionals have spent on breast self-examination could well better be spent more productively at other issues—even with female cancer, with more total lives saved.
+Meanwhile, the publiuc health professionsals observe that the media and messaging effort plus the unneccesary physician visits, and unnecessary biopsy costs that have been spent–triggered by breast self-examination– could well better have been spent more productively on other tactics—even with female cancer, with many more total lives saved.

 Here is one way of interpreting the two different points of view regarding breast self-examination.

-Women as a whole would be better off if breast self-examination were not promoted and the effort went into assuring that more (all) women would present for an annual physical at which a physician would do a physical examination.
+Women as a whole would be better off if breast self-examination were not promoted and the effort went into assuring that more (all) women would present for an annual check-up (many women do not now do this) at which a physician would do a thorough physical examination.
 However, I as an individual woman would be much better off if I conducted my own breast self-examination as frequently as possible so I could detect any slight changes.
-I might make some unnecessary visits to my physician, and she might do some unnecessary mammograms or biopsies as a result of my thinking I detected something, but in that rare case where I might be right, we can catch things in time and my life can be preserved as a result.
-In my value system, I will trade the anxiety of examinations and biopsies for nothing for the small chance that I will not die of an undetected cancer growing to fast or metastasizing.
-And my personal physician is more than willing to follow through if I think I detect something as she realizes that while the benefit may be rare, it could save my life.
+I will make some unnecessary visits to my physician, and she will probably do some unnecessary mammograms or biopsies as a result of my thinking I detected something, but in that rare case where I might be right, we can catch things in time and my life can be preserved as a result.
+In my value system, I will trade the anxiety of examinations and biopsies for the good chance that I will not die of the very rare case of an undetected breast cancer growing too fast to be detected in time at my next physician annual checkup.
+And my personal physician is more than willing to follow through if I think I detect something as she realizes that while the likelihood of my finding a real tumor may be very infrequent, it could save my life in the rare case that I detected a real tumor. .

 Both points of few are right and both are legitimate.
 However, they conflict in this case and while often the two points of view reach the same conclusion (as in the recommendations of a similar public health group opining on cervical cancer and pap test screening), there are more and more seemingly irreconcilable conflicts.